genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^

-You can use this application if you want to take a look at what your final experimental results will look like, but don’t want to spend time processing all your data right away.
+You can use this application if you want to take a look at what your final experimental results will look like, but do not want to spend time processing all your data right away.

 **Action**: to create a random subset of mapped reads.